 One of my favorite Christmas traditions in my hometown is the Festival of Trees at Syracuse’s Everson Museum of Art.
 Each year the museum is filled with decorated Christmas trees and wreaths for the beginning of December.
 The trees are decorated and donated by companies, schools, organizations, and individuals around the community.
 The trees and wreaths are then on display for a week and a half for museum visitors.
 People may purchase one (or more!) with the cost being a donation to the museum.
 Sold trees stay on display through the end festival before they are delivered or picked up to be brought home as a decoration.

 Throughout the festival are various events, including a fashion show, a teddy bear tea party for children, and a visit from Santa!
 Live music is there for your enjoyment as you look at the displays.
 Choirs and bands perform on the stage downstairs, so support your local groups!
 There is also a café serving desserts and drinks to snack on.
-This year some of my favorite trees included the travel tree (of course!) decorated with globe ornaments and photos from around the world and the Girl Scout cookie tree.
+Last year some of my favorite trees included the travel tree (of course!) decorated with globe ornaments and photos from around the world and the Girl Scout cookie tree.
 The Girl Scout tree was covered in actual cookies!
 And it had a rainbow of ribbon wrapping from the tip to the trunk.
 It was adorable.

 Another plus of visiting the Everson for the Festival of Trees is being able to see the current exhibitions as well.
 There were some beautiful sculptures on display which I loved.
 Visiting the museum is just $8 for adults, $6 for students and seniors, and FREE for children under 12, military, and museum members.
 This includes the festival!
 Throughout the year the museum offers “pay-what-you-wish” night on Wednesdays and FREE admission on the third Thursday of each month from 5-8pm with FREE docent tours.
 The first Friday of each month the museum stays open late (until 9pm).
 In the summer the Everson projects movies on the outside of the building for a great FREE summer activity.
 Local craft markets and music happen throughout the year as well.